 imageApp is an application which displays your digital photo library in random sequence in a moveable and resizeable window.

-All of you who have large numbers of photos sitting unseen on your hard drive can fire up this app and lo, they will appear before you, reminding you of how much your kids have grown, or that great party from a couple of years back or the holiday you took in Wyoming (or Kettering, or wherever).
+Large numbers of photos sitting unseen on your hard drive will appear before you one by one, reminding you of how much your children have grown, or that great party from a couple of years ago or the amazing holiday you took last summer.

 - When you first run imageApp you will be prompted to select a folder.
 The assumption is that you will have all your photos nested under a single, top-level folder, and that's the one you pick. imageApp will then traverse the sub-folders and load all ".jpg" and ".bmp" files.
 These will be displayed at random.
 When they have all been displayed, imageApp will display them again (and again) until you close it down.